- A margin-top

 There is no such value as margin-none in CSS.
 However, setting the margin property to 0 (or any other value that makes sense for your layout) will effectively remove the margin from an element.

-To set the margin for an element to be centered horizontally, you can use the margin-left and margin-right properties set to "auto".
+To set the margin for each side of an element separately, you can use the margin-top, margin-right, margin-bottom, and margin-left properties.

 The margin-em property is used to set the margin for an element to be a fixed value relative to its font size.